 English

-The Bachelor of Arts in English allows students to think critically and write both persuasively and creatively, as well as perform publicly with attention to developing voice and an awareness of audience.
-Within the major, students may elect to pursue one of two additional options: the Drama Minor or the Creative Writing and Performance Concentration.
+The Bachelor of Arts in English encourages you to think critically and write both persuasively and creatively, as well as perform publicly with attention to developing voice and an awareness of audience.
+Within the major, you may elect to pursue one of two additional options: the Drama Minor or the Creative Writing and Performance Concentration.

-In addition to five required literature courses, students draw from a wide variety of electives, including:
+In addition to six required literature courses, you will draw from a wide variety of electives, including:

 - Literature and Diversity